 Medical diagnosis in the broader sense of Christian based treatment is a gift of knowledge bestowed by God toward the well-being of the world He created.
 Sometimes, science trumps faith simply because a course of treatment works.
 Therapy and counseling are important aspects of treatment for both addiction and mental illness.
 Not all sciences are defined by worldly knowledge, faith can be as important to recovery as medical knowledge.

 Christian Based Counseling

-Christian based counseling as part of dual diagnosis treatment for women is integral for women of faith.
+Christian medical treatment for dual diagnosis is integral for women of faith.
 Attending church can be an addiction unto itself, as can shopping or watching sports.
 The bottom line is for an addictive personality to find healthy addictions rather than drug use, gambling, alcoholism, or hoarding to an extent it disrupts the general aspects of leading a positive lifestyle.
 Christianity, or any religion, has proven itself over the millennia to be a positive influence on one’s life instead of using drugs to retreat into a different world.